Tristannn1337/Ivory/README.md

 -   **Withdrawal Calculations**
     -   `grace_period = 50000`
         -   Hardcoded to ~7 days, or roughly the longest expected period of nonfinality in a worst case scenario.
     -   `principal_yield =  APR / (total_blocks * 12 /60 /60 /24 /365) * principal`
     -   `normalized_time_to_maturity = max(blocks_until_maturity - grace_period, 0) / maturity_term`
     -   `early_withdrawal_penalty = (withdrawal_balance - 32 - principal_yield) * pow(normalized_time_to_maturity, 2)`
-        -   If a validator balance is withdrawn before the maturity block, a penalty is calculated against the operator's rewards based on the number of blocks left until the maturity block with a quadratic bias towards lower penalties.
-This means operators who exit early keep less of their accumulated rewards.
-This doesn't mean the operator would lose any of their stake,unless they were slashed by the network in which case the slash is magnified.
+        -   If a validator balance is withdrawn before the maturity block, a penalty is applied against the operator's rewards based on the number of blocks left until the maturity block with a quadratic bias towards lower penalties.
+        -   The operator would not lose any of their stake unless they were slashed by the network, in which case the slash is magnified by this penalty.
     -   `excess_rewards = (withdrawal_balance - 32) / total_blocks * max(blocks_past_maturity - grace_period, 0)`
-        -   If a validator balance is withdrawn past the maturity block, all additional operator rewards are allocated to the bond on top of the APR being applied to the total duration.
+        -   If a validator balance is withdrawn past the maturity block, all additional rewards are allocated to the bond on top of the APR being applied to the total duration.
     -   `final_bond_value = min(principal + principal_yield + abs(early_withdrawal_penalty) + excess_rewards, withdrawal_balance)`
     -   `final_operator_balance = withdrawal_balance - final_bond_value`

 -   **Temporary Development Fee on Withdrawal**